Efficient Asynchronous Byzantine Agreement without Private Setups: An Implementation of Seed Generation

-\end{itemize}
+\end{itemize} }

-\item {\bf Publicly verifiable commitment} indicates that any sharing script $\pvss$ can be verified by the public to tell whether it is valid to commit a fixed secret $F^*(0)$ or not.
-Namely, if $\pvss$ is valid due to $\vrfyscript(\allek, \pvss)=1$, it is guaranteed that: \begin{itemize} \item There exists a fixed secret $F^*(0)$, such that $\vrfysecret(F^*(0), \pvss)=1$. \item Any $t$ decryption shares validated by $\vrfyshare$ with regard to the $\pvss$ script from distinct parties (including up to $f$ malicious ones) can be combined to yield a secret $F(0)$ same to $F^*(0)$. \end{itemize}
+\item {\bf Verifiable commitment} indicates that any sharing script $\pvss$ can be verified by the public to tell whether it is valid to commit a fixed secret $F^*(0)$ or not.
+Namely, if $\pvss$ is valid due to $\vrfyscript(\allek, \allvk, \pvss)=1$, it is guaranteed that: \begin{itemize} \item There exists a fixed secret $F^*(0)$, such that $\vrfysecret(F^*(0), \pvss)=1$. \item Any $t$ decryption shares validated by $\vrfyshare$ with regard to the $\pvss$ script from distinct parties (including up to $f$ malicious ones) can recover a secret $F(0)$ same to $F^*(0)$. \end{itemize}

 \ignore{

 }